R0bk/Transpector/README.md

 - [ ] Ablations
 - [ ] Add ability to split each token into seperate node
-- [ ] Model Outputs
 - [ ] Add icons on the edges
 - [ ] Node resizing and rerendering (for canvas nodes)
 - [ ] Weight Analysis: Visualise weights
-- [ ] Weight Analysis: Ability to add OV circuit/ head visualisation
+- [ ] Weight Analysis: What is the OV circuit trying to copy given a token
+- [ ] Weight Analysis: What is the KQ circuit attention position distribution
 - [ ] Inferencing layer cutoff
 - [ ] Causal tracing
 - [ ] Knowledge editing